-The Watched considers the impact of contemporary forms of surveillance on daily life.
-Curated by Alex Gawronski, The Watched presents new work by Jasmin Guffond, Carla Cescon, Scott Donovan, Ronnie van Hout and Alex Gawronski.
+The Watched considered the impact of contemporary forms of surveillance on daily life.
+Curated by Alex Gawronski, The Watched presented work by Jasmin Guffond, Carla Cescon, Scott Donovan, Ronnie van Hout and Alex Gawronski.

 This exhibition approaches the ubiquity of modern surveillance from a variety of angles and moods.
 It includes predominantly new work as installation, architectonic sculpture, digital sound-art, documentary video and photography.